eslint/eslint/docs/rules/key-spacing.md

-#  a rule that enforces or disallows spaces after property names (and before property values) inside of objects. (key-spacing)
+#  a rule that enforces or disallows spaces after property names (and before property values) inside of objects. (key-spacing) (off by default)